enisdenjo/slides/slides/spec-agnostic-executor-for-federated-graphql.md

 <!--
 - And we're done!
 That looked simple enough right?
   - Well, conceptually yes - but actually building the code?
 Oh boy...
-- This gather plan you're looking is fully serialisable
+- This gather plan you're looking is fully serializable
   - You can cache it and avoid planning again
 - Ideally, you'd store the gather plan alongside your persisted operations and only have the executor running in your production environment
 - Having mentioned execution, lets dwell into that: